huggingface/blog/fine-tune-xlsr-wav2vec2.md

 common_voice_test = common_voice_test.map(resample, num_proc=4)
 ```

 This seemed to have worked!
-Let's listen to a couple of audio files to better understand the dataset and verify that the audio was correctly loaded.
+Let\'s listen to a couple of audio files to better understand the dataset and verify that the audio was correctly loaded.

 ```python